-Join Taz Tally for an in-depth discussion in this video Adjusting color brightness and contrast, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Adjusting color brightness and contrast, part of Advanced Photoshop: Curves.

 - Now to finish up our adjustment on this image…that we've already performed the color cast on,…let's take a look at the overall brightness and contrast…of this image and see if we can fine-tune that…to improve our image even more.…In the previous exercise we did the color cast correction,…we removed the blue color cast, got a noticeable improvement…in the overall quality of the image,…and the color saturation actually gives us…a little bit better overall contrast as well.…So for improving overall brightness and contrast…let's evaluate the image, we've got good histograms,…got data from highlight to shadow, we've removed…the color cast, everything's nice and balanced,…and the overall brightness is actually pretty good.…